Network Meetings of the Citizen Science and Young Science Contact Persons

 The Center for Citizen Science regularly invites Citizen Science and Young Science contact persons at universities, FH, PHs and other non-university research institutions to network meetings.
 The aim is to exchange ideas and learn from each other about tasks and upcoming challenges in the field of Citizen Science and the cooperation between science and schools.

-So far, four network meetings have taken place on different topics, ranging from "How can the Center for Citizen Science best support contact persons", "How is Citizen Science understood in Austria", "What motivates researchers and citizen scientists" to "What are the challenges facing contact persons in times of the Covid-19 pandemic".
+Since 2018, Citizen Science and Young Science contact persons meet and exchange views on various topics, ranging from "How can the Centre for Citizen Science best support contact persons?" to "How is Citizen Science understood in Austria?" and "What motivates researchers and Citizen Scientists?" to "What measures can support the reduction of science scepticism in Austria?".

 4th NETWORK MEETING | September 14, 2020